onesumten/English-words-and-phrases/README.md

-Some english words and phrase that you can learn
+Some english words and phrases that you can learn